sqrtxander/wallpaper_generator/README.md

 - `dimensions.width`: the width of your wallpapers in pixels
 - `dimensions.height`: the height of your wallpapers in pixels
 - `dimensions.scale`: the scale factor for your wallpapers, affecting things such as line thickness and dot size
-- `colors.background`: hex colour code string for the background of the image
+- `colors.background`: hex color code string for the background of the image
-- `colors.foreground`: hex colour code string for the foreground elements such as dots
+- `colors.foreground`: hex color code string for the foreground elements such as dots
 - `colors.palette`: array of hex color code strings for the other elements

 ```json